dapoadedire/movie-and-book-recommender/README.md

 2. Clone the repo
 3. After cloning the repo, go to [OpenAI](https://beta.openai.com/account/api-keys) to make an account and generate your API key
 4. Rename the `.env.example` file on the root of the project to `.env`, then paste your API key in the `.env` file
-5. Run `npm install` to install all the dependencies
+5. Run `npm install` to install all the dependencies.
-6. Run `npm run dev` to start the project
+6. Run `npm run dev` to start the project.
-7. Go to [http://localhost:3000](http://localhost:3000) to see the project running
+7. Go to [http://localhost:3000](http://localhost:3000) to see the project running.

 ## Contributing